Iconography

 - Simple and concise.
 Design to minimize time to comprehension.
 In the same way the concept of “invisible UI” moves a user to task completion without getting hung up on visual elements or controls, icons should move users to concept and action without extra time spent deciphering a metaphor.

-Icon elements are aligned to the pixel grid.
-Elements within an icon, such as curves or diagonal lines, won’t always align exactly to the grid, and in these instances it’s better for the element to feel natural rather than forced.
+Icon elements are aligned to a pixel grid.
+Elements within an icon, such as curves or diagonal lines, won’t always align exactly to the grid.
+This is okay; in these instances it’s better for the element to feel natural rather than forced.

 Alignment considerations for a 1.5px stroke are covered in the Strokes section below.